raynaya/celerybeatredis/README.md

 ```
 set tasks:meta:multiply-every-20-minutes "{\"name\":\"cron-multiply-every-20-minutes\",\"task\":\"tasks.multiply\",\"enabled\":true,\"schedule\": { \"minute\": \"*/20\", \"hour\":\"*\", \"day_of_week\":\"*\", \"day_of_month\":\"*\", \"month_of_year\":\"*\" },\"args\":[\"13\",\"13\"] }"
 ```

+# Also add one time tasks from python

 You can add one time tasks on the fly as usual from the code like the following -
 ```python